What’s age got to do with ideal weight?

 Have a play with this weight loss forecaster.
 It takes into account your age, your height, your current weight, your activity levels and your diet motivation.
 Then it calculates your BMI and your BMR to forecast how long it will take you to lose the weight and reach your ideal weight.

 An ideal weight is the mid point of an average range based on height and gender.
+A calculation based on the ideal weight by age though isn’t the right way to go about determining the best weight for you.
 Many other factors will affect what is the best weight for you personally (we’re not all average).
-The best way to fing the right weight for you, is to aim for the mid-point average as a starting point and then see how you look and feel when you get there.
+The best way to find the right weight for you, is to aim for the mid-point average as a starting point and then see how you look and feel when you get there.
 It may just be worth digging out your wedding dress and trying it on for size after all.
 Because it’s likely that your ideal weight today is very similar to the weight you were on that special day!